Florence forecast to restrengthen to major hurricane as it approaches East Coast next week

-Florence, which weakened to a tropical storm overnight, is forecast to restrengthen back into a major hurricane as it approaches the U.S. East Coast next week.
+Florence, which weakened to a tropical storm overnight, is forecast to restrengthen into a major hurricane as it approaches the East Coast next week.

 Where and when it might strike remains a mystery.